rarbnor/microcop-user-management/README.md

-# MicrocopUserManagement Service
+# Microcop User Management Service

-## The Functionality of MicrocopUserManagement REST API
+## The Functionality of Microcop User Management REST API

 This service was designed to facilitate CRUD operations for user management, exemplifying the development of a REST API in C#/.NET Core.